lazaronixon/the_construct/README.md

 # The Construct
-**This is the construct.** It's our rails template, it has almost everything.
+**This is The Construct.** It's our rails template, it has almost everything.
 From beautiful layout to production ready setup, javascript components and good practices to learn.

 ![The Construct](https://raw.githubusercontent.com/lazaronixon/the_construct/master/screenshot_1.jpg)